lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Ⓡ Blood capacity gained by gaining a title will be lost if the title is lost

+#### 6.3.3.3.
+The Edge

-**The Edge**: The Methuselah who has the Edge can burn it (return it, uncontrolled, to the center area) to gain 1 vote.
+The Methuselah who has the Edge can burn it (return it, uncontrolled, to the center area) to gain 1 vote.

+#### 6.3.3.4.
+The Prisci Block

-**The Prisci Block**: The prisci as a group have 3 votes.
+The prisci as a group have 3 votes.
 During a referendum, the prisci block of 3 votes is cast "for" or "against" the referendum according to the prisci subreferendum.
 Each ready priscus provides 1 ballot for this subreferendum, and votes may not be used in this subreferendum.
 Each ballot cast is either "for" or "against" the main referendum.
 Whichever side has the greater number of ballots in the subreferendum gains 3 votes in the main referendum.
 If the subreferendum is tied, the prisci block abstains from the main vote.
 As vampires cast their ballots in the subreferendum, the prisci block of 3 votes might shift between "for", "against", and "abstain" (as the majority in the subreferendum changes).
 A vampire must cast all of his votes and ballots in agreement.

 Ⓡ Prisci in general have zero votes (for effects that operate based on the number of votes a vampire has).